 - Recently retired Dr Charles Steadman received an AM for significant service to tertiary medical education, and to gastroenterology.

 - Professor Claire Jackson received an AM for significant service to primary health reform, and to general practice medicine.

 - Dr Amanda Dines received an OAM for service to medicine.

 You will have received the winter edition of Doctor Q where we interviewed the Queensland Health Minister, The Hon.
 Yvette DÁth MP, on the crisis facing emergency departments around the state.
 Other feature articles include breaking down the aged care recommendations and meeting our newly elected Board and Council.
 We are always keen to hear your feedback so please let us know if you have any suggestions for content and articles you would like to see in our flagship magazine.
 Please email your suggestions to firstname.lastname@example.org.

 Around the state

 We have been busy in June travelling throughout Queensland to meet with members and understand the needs of doctors across our vast state.
-Here's a snapshot of our
+Here's a snapshot of our member engagement.

 Photos left to right: Meeting with Board member Dr Nick Yim and Cr Darren Everard, Deputy Mayor Fraser Coast, while in Hervey for Fraser Coast LMA; Prof Chris Perry and partner attending the Indian Medical Association Annual Dinner;